Waters The Fake Plants

-The couple portrayed themselves as if they were charitable, and wanted to help out a young man who worked with special needs students, and was interested in the West coast.
+The couple portrayed themselves as if they were charitable, relaxed, and wanted to help out a young man who worked with special needs students, and was interested in the West coast.
 I thanked them sincerely, mentioned that I’d always felt attracted to the place.

 “You have to be ready for cultural shock,” said Biff.
 He struck me right away as having a negative slant on life.
 I wondered if he knew the phrase was ‘culture shock’ and felt slightly embarrassed for him.
 But no worries.
 I was thrilled at the thought of driving to Cali, with a place to live for a time in beautiful Orange County.
 I spent the next eight months working, recording, and planning a trip to California.
 I was excited.

 When I finally left I took the Southern route, drove all along Route 40 through Tennessee and Arkansas, and toward the Southwest.
 I took a detour north and landed in Broken Arrow, Oklahoma, where I spent some time volunteering with rescued animals at a huge sanctuary set underneath high-tension power lines.

 I landed at their place in the middle of the night, in San Clemente, California, a wealthy town in Orange County.
 I made it in, punched in the code for the alarm, met a cute gray kitty named Kona, and dropped my bags.
 I was dusty, beat up, but I had made it.